-The ToolBank tools were borrowed by the Missions Continues Valle Mallorey for a project with the Houston 2nd Platoon.
+The ToolBank tools were borrowed by The Missions Continues Mallory Valle for a project with the Houston 2nd Platoon.
 Some of the tools included shovels, gloves, weed eaters, and iron rakes.
-All together 19 volunteers from Carmax, the Mission Continues, and the Americorps VISTA program were present.
+All together 19 volunteers from CarMax, The Mission Continues, and The Americorps VISTA program were present.

 The project was a 4 hour endeavor to tend to the garden.
 We repainted the shipping container that held the tools for the garden, pulled the weeds and laid down much needed mulch to make pathways for the volunteer gardeners.